Coffee Origins: Nicaragua

 Vietnamese Coffee Exporter

-Coffee was first brought to Nicaragua in 1790 by Catholic missionaries, and it was initially farmed as a curiosity.
-It wasn’t until around 1840 that it became economically significant as a result of rising global coffee consumption.
+Coffee Origins: Nicaragua – Coffee was first brought to Nicaragua in 1790 by Catholic missionaries, and it was initially farmed as a curiosity.
+It wasn’t until around 1840 that it became economically significant due to rising global coffee consumption.
 Around Managua, the first commercial plantations appeared.

 travel, Canada, safety, contact, history, office, rights, human

-By the end of the 19th century, Nicaragua came to resemble something of a banana republic, with most of the profit from coffee either leaving the country or going to a small number of local landowners.
+By the end of the 19th century, Nicaragua became a banana republic, with most of the profit from coffee either leaving the country or going to a small number of local landowners.

 TRACEABILITY (Nicaragua)

-You should be able to find coffees traceable down to single estates, or to producer groups or cooperatives.
+You should be able to find coffees traceable down to single estates or producer groups, or cooperatives.

 TASTE PROFILE (country, travel)

-Nicaraguan coffees have a wide spectrum of flavors.
-They’re usually fairly complex, with fruity flavors and crisp acidity.
+Nicaraguan coffees have a broad spectrum of flavors.
+They’re usually reasonably complex, with fruity flavors and crisp acidity.

 Population: 6,071,000